Haleiwa town – check out the most popular things to do in the North Shore

 Top things to do in Haleiwa and surrounding areas

-Visit Waimea falls
+Visit Waimea falls and botanical gardens

 Swim in a gorgeous waterfall at Waimea falls with a pleasant hike to the base of the waterfall and enjoy this unique and safe experience in the north shore.
 Outside of the short .75 hike on paved road to the waterfall, you can also explore the many tropical gardens and ancient mock villages of how this valley looked in the past with the early Hawaiian settlers to the area.